e-hein/professional-tour-of-heroes/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Use the `--prod` flag for a production build. `npm run build` will always use the prod flag.

 ## Running unit tests